JackWoo0831/Swin-JDE/README.md

  - 40Epochs, test with the best mAP model during training(which is 33rd epoch), lr x 0.1 at 31st epoch and 37th epoch(follow Swin Transformer paper)
  - 2 Tesla A100 GPUs, about 5 hours

  JDE with DarkNet is similar.
 JDE with Swin-S is similar too, but due to GPU memory, the batch size is 24.
+And the batch size of JDE with Swin-B is 16.

 ***Trained model***:
 Baidu Link(JDE with Swin-T): [link](https://pan.baidu.com/s/1iU9GNoc1IDG_4PFl7kXWiQ)